Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 Quick Summary:

 "Roommating" is a comedy web series about Vivian (Adair) and Nick (Arnold), two roommates who, after seeing a flyer for a paid study, decide to lie about their relationship and attend marriage counseling together.
 It's the perfect situation because she's trying to work on self-improvement, and he needs to pay his half of the rent.
-Although their therapist a bit unconventional, they actually learn a lot about themselves and benefit from the experience in unexpected ways.
+Although their therapist is a bit unconventional, they actually learn a lot about themselves and benefit from the experience in unexpected ways.

 This is obviously some shit they have to do for therapy.